-Central American migrants debate route to US border, options
+Central American migrants in Mexico want buses to US border

 “California is the longest route but is the best border, while Texas is the closest but the worst” border, said Jose Luis Fuentes of the National Lawyers Guild to gathered migrants.

+There have already been reports of migrants on the caravan going missing, though that is often because they hitch rides on trucks that turn off on different routes, leaving them lost.

+However, the U.N. human rights agency said its office in Mexico had filed a report with prosecutors in the central state of Puebla about two buses that migrants boarded in the last leg of the trip to Mexico City early this week, and whose whereabouts are not known.

-Mexico City is more than 600 miles from the nearest U.S. border crossing at McAllen, Texas, and a previous caravan in the spring opted for a much longer route to Tijuana in the far northwest, across from San Diego.
+Mexico City is itself more than 600 miles from the nearest U.S. border crossing at McAllen, Texas, and a previous caravan in the spring opted for a much longer route to Tijuana in the far northwest, across from San Diego.
 That caravan steadily dwindled to only about 200 people by the time it reached the border.

-Fuentes also warned the migrants that if they are separated from their children they should “say they want a lawyer and not sign any paper.”
+Fuentes warned the migrants that if they are separated from their children they should “say they want a lawyer and not sign any paper.”

 Other activists and officials explained the options available to migrants in Mexico, which has offered them refuge, asylum or work visas.
 The government said 2,697 temporary visas had been issued to individuals and families to cover them while they wait for the 45-day application process for a more permanent status.